-C. Ground 1: Anticipation by Slater

-1. Parties' Contentions
+- C. Ground 1: Anticipation by Slater - 1.
+Parties' Contentions and then addresses the limitations added by dependent claim 15 (id. at 30-32).

-Petitioner contends that claim 16 is anticipated by Slater.
+Petitioner contends that claim 15 is anticipated by Slater.
 Pet.
-18-30.
-Petitioner begins with its analysis of independent claim 11 (id. at 18-28), and then addresses the limitations added by dependent claim 16 (id. at 28-30).
+19-32.
+Petitioner begins with its analysis of independent claim 10 (id. at 19-30),

-Our discussion begins with Petitioner's contentions on claims 11 and 16, and then move to our analysis, which addresses Patent Owner's counterarguments.
+Our discussion begins with Petitioner's contentions on claims 10 and 15, and then move to our analysis, which addresses Patent Owner's counterarguments.

-Petitioner argues that, if claim 11's preamble is limiting, Slater discloses a plate for securing two discrete bones together across an intermediate joint between the bones.
+Petitioner argues that, if claim 10's preamble is limiting, Slater discloses a plate for securing two discrete bones together across an intermediate joint between the bones.
 Pet.
-18-19.
+19-20.
 Petitioner provides an annotated version of Slater's Figure 1, reproduced below.